 How to ask for help from a Workplace Representative

-Search for a Workplace Representative at Ontario Arts Council, and get in touch by email to see if they can help you with your matter.
+Search for a Workplace Representative in the Ontario Ombudsman - French Language Services Unit, and get in touch by email to see if they can help you with your matter.

 Workplace Representatives are trained union members who have volunteered to confidentially assist members like you in the workplace.
 They should be your first point of contact in seeking information and representation with an issue at work.
 Access to this assistance is important advantage of being a unionized professional.

 address this with your supervisor or the Employer representative to try to work out a later time when you will have union representation.

 Your supervisor or the Employer representative may insist the matter is urgent and the meeting must occur as soon as possible.
 In this case, you may have to contact several Workplace Representatives to find one available on short notice.
 If you’re having trouble connecting with one, and are in urgent need of assistance, please contact the AMAPCEO office.
 You should also address this with your supervisor or the Employer representative to try to work out a later time when you will have union representation.